 Letort Spring Garden Preserve

 The Letort Spring Garden Preserve is a public nature preserve featuring trails through a variety of upland and wetland habitats, as well as the historic Melester Barn and Spring House.
-A parking area is located at 1110 S. Spring Garden Street, Carlisle, PA 17013.
-It is also accesible from the Letort Regional Authority (LRA Trail), 2 miles south of the trailhead at LeTort Park in Carlisle and 1 mile from the parking area at Heiser’s Lane in South Middleton Township.
+A recently enhanced parking area is located at 1110 S. Spring Garden Street, Carlisle, PA 17013.
+An ADA-accessible trail from the parking meadow to the barn, and a partially-accessible trail from the barn to the Letort Nature Trail were recently opened in December of 2024.
+The preserve is also accessible from the Letort Regional Authority (LRA Trail), 2 miles south of the trailhead at LeTort Park in Carlisle and 1 mile from the parking area at Heiser’s Lane in South Middleton Township.

 The headwaters of the nationally-significant Letort Spring Run, a cradle of fly angling heritage, lies two miles south of Carlisle by way of the Letort Rail Trail.
 The Letort Spring Garden Preserve and surrounding land contain abundant limestone springs and seeps.